yerytech/yerytech/Readme.md

 </p>

 Welcome to my GitHub repository!
-I'm a software engineering student at UAPA and a passionate mobile app developer.
+I'm a software engineering student and a passionate mobile app developer.
 Currently, I'm immersed in the exciting world of software development, exploring new technologies and creating innovative solutions that make a difference.

 ## About me

-- 📚 Software Engineering Student at UAPA
+- 📚 Software Engineering Student
 - 🚀 Mobile App Developer
 - 📱 Creator of [NoteDom](https://play.google.com/store/apps/details?id=com.yerytech.notedom&hl=en&gl=US), a domino notes app available on the Play Store
 - 💻 Passionate about software development and technology